kingsdigitallab/crossreads/docs/data-model.md

 # Technical documentation of the palaeographical annotation environment in the Crossreads project.

+TODO: file paths and the structure / values of the samples may need to be updated

 Author: Geoffroy Noël

 The environment is a web application and a set of command line tools